 Every lawyer knows that mismanaging a trust account (IOLTA) can have terrible consequences.
 Creating a checklist to ensure you are properly depositing a retainer is a good idea to avoid missteps.
 For the below checklist, the goal is to make sure you are processing the initial receipt of retainer correctly.
-(Note: LPMS stand for Law Practice Management System.)
-In “Would You Pass a Trust Account,” I review the trust accounting process in more detail.
+(Note: LPMS stands for Law Practice Management System.)
+In “Would You Pass a Trust Account?”
+I review the trust accounting process in more detail.

 4. Doing Month-End Accounting